code2gnana/tf-test-azure-traffic-route/README.md

 ## Purpose

 This repository contains Infrastructure as Code (IaC) using Terraform to automate the deployment of a secure network topology in Azure.
+This is an Terraform(IaC) implementation of tutorial described in [Azure Learn module](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-create-route-table?tabs=portal)

 **It provisions:**